pglet/website/blog/2022-01-11-email-sign-form-for-docusaurus-with-hcaptcha-cloudflare-pages-and-mailgun.md

 * **Start with a free "Flex" plan** - it allows sending 5,000 messages per month and includes custom domains.
 * **Configure custom domain** - of course, you can test everything on a built-in `{something}.mailgun.org` domain, but messages sent from it will be trapped in recipient's Junk folder.
 Custom domain is included with a free plan and setting it up is just a matter of adding a few records to your DNS zone.
-* **Get dedicated IP addresss** - if you require even greater email deliverability assign your domain to a dedicated IP address.
+* **Get dedicated IP address** - if you require even greater email deliverability, assign your domain to a dedicated IP address.
 Dedicated IP is part of ["Foundation" plan](https://www.mailgun.com/pricing/) which starts at $35/month.

 ## Cloudflare Pages Functions

 [Cloudflare Page Functions](https://developers.cloudflare.com/pages/platform/functions) are based on [Cloudflare Workers](https://developers.cloudflare.com/workers/).

-Be aware Functions runtime environment is different from Node.js - you can't use Node.js built-in modules, you can't install anything from NPM.
+Be aware that Functions runtime environment is different from Node.js - you can't use Node.js built-in modules, you can't install anything from NPM.
 It's more like JavaScript in a headless browser with [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/fetch), [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket), [Crypto](https://developer.mozilla.org/en-US/docs/Web/API/Crypto) and other [Web APIs](https://developers.cloudflare.com/workers/runtime-apis/web-standards).

-For signup form we are going to add two functions:
+For signup form, we are going to add two functions:

 * `POST /api/email-signup` - for initial form processing and signup
 * `GET /api/confirm-subscription?email={email}&code={code}` - for confirming subscription

-To generate routes above we need to create two files: `/functions/api/email-signup.js` and `/functions/api/confirm-subscription.js` in the project repository.
+To generate routes above, we need to create two files: `/functions/api/email-signup.js` and `/functions/api/confirm-subscription.js` in the project repository.

 :::caution
-`/functions` directory must be in the root of your repository, not in `/static` directory and published along with the site.
+`/functions` directory must be in the root of your repository, not in `/static` directory, and must be published along with the site.
 :::

 You can glance through [Functions docs](https://developers.cloudflare.com/pages/platform/functions) to become familiar with the technology.
 Here I'll only cover some tricky issues which could arise while you develop.